Tricks on the dealer

 Offer without owner

 One common trick is for real estate agents to list an advertisement without the knowledge of the owner and the original advertiser.
-What’s in it for the realtor?
-If the real estate agent is contacted by people interested in the advertisement, he or she can approach the owner directly and tell him or her that he or she has a buyer for the advertisement and then sign a brokerage contract and receive a commission.
+What’s in it for the broker?
+If the estate agent is contacted by people interested in the advertisement, he or she can approach the owner directly and tell him or her that he or she has a buyer for the advertisement and then sign a brokerage contract and receive a commission.
 However, this is certainly not fair dealing.

-You can defend yourself against this by simply rejecting any offers from real estate companies outright.
+You can defend yourself against this by simply rejecting any real estate offers outright.
 Alternatively, you can act preemptively.
 Simply put the photos you have in your advert into one of the programs that can find wherever your photos are displayed.
 TinEye is such a program or even simple Google images can do a good job.
 If you then find your photos exposed on behalf of real estate agents you’ve never heard of, it’s time to confront them.

 Leaflets in the mailbox